TRUCK CRASH AUTO ACCIDENT ATTORNEYS MN

 PROVING TRUCK AT FAULT FOR HITTING CAR

 Studies vary on who is typically at fault when trucks and other vehicles collide.
 Trucking industry leaders point to studies showing that passenger vehicles are overwhelmingly responsible for crashes.
-But in a national Large Truck Crash Causation study, looking at fatal and injury crashes in the early 2000s, trucks were assigned the ‘critical reason’ in 44 percent of such collisions.
+But in a national Large Truck Crash Causation study, looking at fatal and injury crashes in the early 2000s, trucks were assigned the “critical reason” in 44 percent of such collisions.
 And in those crashes, 87 percent were attributed to truck driver error and 10 percent to a vehicle defect.

 Brakes are among the most common commercial vehicle violations nationally and in Minnesota.
 Last year, brake problems made up 41 percent of out-of-service truck violations issued in the state.
 Even with fully functioning brakes, it can take the length of a football field for a semi to stop from highway speeds.
-The laws of physics weigh heavily against people in passenger vehicles colliding with large trucks; 97 percent of those killed in such crashes are occupants of the passenger vehicle, according to the Insurance Institute for Highway Safety.
+The laws of physics weigh heavily against people in passenger vehicles colliding with large trucks.
+In fact, 97 percent of those killed in such crashes are occupants of the passenger vehicle, according to the Insurance Institute for Highway Safety.

 TRUCK COMPANY RESPONSIBLE FOR CAR ACCIDENT